Fundsmith Equity Fund

 Payment type

 An ISA (Individual Savings Account) is a savings account available to UK residents on which the return is tax-free and which need not be declared on the investor’s tax return.
 All income (dividends and interest) and all capital gains within the account are free of tax.
-For the current year, 6 April 2024 to 5 April 2025 the overall investment limit is £20,000 (excluding the British ISA which has a separate £5,000 limit).
+For the current year, 6 April 2024 to 5 April 2025 the overall investment limit is £20,000.

 Archive